Lessons in Order

 Lessons by Topic

 38: Note Lengths

 Get Future Lessons

-(Disclaimer: Everything I say below about how many beats each note type gets is actually only true if the music is written in "4/4 time".
-But the vast majority of pop music is in 4/4 time, so to keep this lesson simple I'm going to assume this.)
+(Disclaimer: Everything I say below is actually only true if the music is written in "4/4 time".
+Most pop music is in 4/4 time, so that keeps this lesson simpler.)

 The Whole Note

 The whole note lasts for a "whole measure" (in 4/4 time), which means it lasts for 4 beats.
 The whole note is "white" (hollow) with no stem.
 It looks like this:

 The Half Note